Lee Sandford working out with a trainer from “across the pond”.

 A year ago, I invested in the TRX suspension training system to add to my repertoire of workout options.
 It’s a deceptively simple looking device, developed by a Navy Seal, but it has an endless array of drills you can do with it, which I muddled through using online videos.
 I knew I wasn’t getting the best out of the system and would benefit from a TRX specialist coaching me through the progressions, explaining exactly which muscle groups I was aiming to engage each move.

 During the spring lockdown I had moved my own classes to Zoom and although my clients and I greatly missed our outdoor gym at Rye Town Park, it was certainly convenient, so I set about finding a personal trainer who would work with me on Zoom.
 Via a deep dive on Instagram, I found Michelle, a fitness trainer who specializes in TRX and functional training.
 We seemed to have so much in common apart from our profession.
 We are similar age, our kids are exactly the same age, and she’s a former expat now back living in London only four miles from my brother.
 I emailed her with a quick bio, and after a Zoom chat to discuss my goals, we started working out together twice a week.
+If you ever think about upgrading your gym gear, keep in mind that we buy gym equipment to make it easier.

 It’s been a slightly strange experience being the client, the funniest part of it being the epiphany that having a personal trainer is awesome!
 You’d think I’d know that, since people pay me for the same service, and I have loyal clients who have been with me for years.
 But it’s been nice to be reminded of the enormous contribution trainers can make to people’s fitness, well-being, and happiness.
 I absolutely love my sessions with Michelle and tried to articulate a few reasons why.